 A robust trading strategy should provide a clear set of possible actions, meaning that traders can be more prepared to deal with all sorts of situations.
 As mentioned, though, there are numerous ways of managing risks.
 Ideally, the strategies should be revised and adapted continuously.

-- Operational risk – Investors can mitigate operational risks by diversifying their portfolio, preventing exposure to a single project or company.
+Operational risk: Investors can mitigate operational risks by diversifying their portfolios, preventing exposure to a single project or company.
 They may also do some research to find companies that are less likely to experience operational malfunctions.

 Before opening a trading position or allocating capital to a portfolio, traders and investors should consider creating a risk management strategy.
 Still, it’s important to keep in mind that financial risks can’t be completely avoided.

-Overall, risk management defines how to handle risks, but it’s certainly not only about mitigating risks.
+Overall, risk management defines how to handle risks, but it’s certainly not only about avoiding risks completely.
 It also involves strategic thinking so that the unavoidable risks can be taken in the most efficient way possible.

-In other words, it is also about identifying, assessing, and monitoring risks, according to the context and strategy.
+In other words, it’s also about identifying, assessing, and monitoring risks, according to the context and strategy.
 The process of managing risks aims to evaluate the risk/reward ratio so the most favorable positions can be prioritized.